 - Shredded cheese

-- Gently stir in the prepared chicken, black beans, corn, tomatoes, red onion, and cilantro.
-Serve warm with any desired toppings.
+- Gently stir in the black beans, corn, tomato, and jalapeno.
+Serve warm with a sprinkle of fresh cilantro and any desired toppings.

 Join today and start saving your favorite recipes